alexlafalce/exploring-odoo/nuido_flow_owly/README.md

 > [!CAUTION]
 > Do not use this module unless you have reviewed the source codes thoroughly, understand what it does and in an experimental environment.

-This module demonstrate webhook authentication/authorization with Nuido Flow and Owly.
+This module demonstrate webhook validation with Nuido Flow and Owly.
-Owly is an example app to demonstrate using Owl outside Odoo.

 ## Please keep this repo alive by giving it a star and sharing it.